uviclibraries/nvivo/activities-windows.md

 6. ***Matrix coding queries***
     - Matrix coding queries enable you to see coding intersections between two lists of items.
 For example, let's explore how our Impact codes intersect with countries
-    - First create nodes for each country represented in the sources and apply each of them to the related text
+    - First create codes for each country represented in the sources and apply each of them to the related text
     - Under the **Explore** tab, click **Matrix Coding Query**.
 Search in **Files & Externals**.
 Set "Coding at rows **AND** columns".
-Select, drag, and drop all of the Country child nodes into the Rows and drag and drop all of the Impact child nodes into the Columns text boxes.
+Select, drag, and drop all of the Country child codes into the Rows and drag and drop all of the Impact child codes into the Columns text boxes.
 Then, select **Run Query**
     - The resulting matrix shows counts of which impacts were raised by speakers from different countries
     - To save the query, click the **Save Criteria...** button.
 The results will be saved in the **Query Results** folder under the **Queries** heading in the navigation pane